chuqingjin/chuqingjin.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doc in the [Tepper School of Business at Carnegie Mellon University](https://www.cmu.edu/tepper/index.html).
-I will be joining [Toulouse School of Economics](https://www.tse-fr.eu/) as an Assistant Professor in Fall 2023.
-I recently completed my PhD in [Economics at Boston University](https://www.bu.edu/econ/).
+I am a Assistant Professor at [Toulouse School of Economics](https://www.tse-fr.eu/).
 My research falls at the intersection of industrial organization and finance.
 I apply a wide range of empirical methods, with a focus on using structural estimation to understand welfare implications of policies and market designs.
 In my current research, I create novel models to help understand how information frictions are generated in finance and technology industries, as well as how they affect competition and welfare.
-My job market paper uses financial analysts’ forecast data to disentangle their incentives for information provision, and derive policy implications for improving information quality in the financial market.
+I completed my PhD in [Economics at Boston University](https://www.bu.edu/econ/).
+Before joining TSE, I was a postdoctoral fellow at [Tepper School of Business at Carnegie Mellon University](https://www.cmu.edu/tepper/index.html).
 <p></p>